harikrishna1302/Spark-Recommendation-system-using-Collaborative-Filtering/README.md

 ## 1. Abstract
 This project is about recommending the movies to a user based on the movies that the user have rated before.
 The ALS algorithm used in the project is from machine learning library of Apache spark.
-Using the ALS algorithm we define a Matrix Factorization model.
+Using the ALS algorithm, a Matrix Factorization model is defined.
 Based on the previously rated data we can predict what movie will be liked by the user.

 ## 2. Data set - Movies